Yandex Cloud

 6. In the Configuring access bindings window, click Select subject.

-7. Select a user from the list or search by user.
+7. Select a user from the list or use the user search option.

 8. Click Add role.